fjameson/businesscard/README.md

 And put either <http://public_ip> or <http://public_ip:3000> in your browser.
 You should be able to see your react website that way :)

+# Adding DNS to React App/EC2 Node

+Go to https://www.noip.com/, create an account and create a hostname, attach the public ip to entry.
+From there start the react app and put the dns name in the the browser

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).